Terrel Bell: Early life and career

 Bell was born in Lava Hot Springs, Idaho, on November 11, 1921; at age eight, his father died.
 Bell graduated from Lava Hot Springs High School in 1940, and the Albion State Normal School in 1946.
 After this he served as a school superintendent of various schools in Idaho and Wyoming.

 Bell spent much of his professional career in Utah.
 He served as a sergeant in the Marine Corps during World War II and returned to Idaho to get his education.
 After earning a B.A. in Albion in 1946, Bell started a career as a high school teacher and bus driver.

 He earned an MA from the University of Idaho in Moscow in 1954, and a PhD in education from the University of Utah in Salt Lake City in 1961.
 Bell also served as Utah's Commissioner of Higher Education and the superintendent of Weber School District in Utah from 1958 to 1962.
+He taught at Utah State University beginning in 1962, becoming head of the Department of Educational Administration.